prashantofficial05/prashantofficial05/README.md

   Expand the analysis to include other platforms, compare with Android phones, and explore trends over different periods.

-# SQL Airline Routing Planning Analysis
+#  Airline Routing Planning Analysis in SQL

 Airline Routing Planning Analysis Introduction:  A comprehensive analysis of airline routing and flight planning to gain insights into airline operations, route efficiency, flight pricing trends, and customer demand patterns.
 This project uses fictional data to explore key aspects of airline route management and optimize route planning strategies.